DeadMeme5441/google-adk-extras/docs/how-to/sessions.md

 - Always `await initialize()` once per process.
 - For SQL, prefer pooled engines in production databases.
 - Use `GetSessionConfig` to filter events on read if needed.
+- YAML/Local are best for dev; migrate to SQL/Redis/Mongo for production.